BrutalApe/rubik/Readme.md

 Features:
 - Cube Generation.
-Click the numbered button to generate that size of cube
+Click the numbered button to generate that size of cube.
+Press the Back button to go back to cube selection.
 -    Use W,S to rotate on X axis
 -    Use A,D to rotate on Y axis
 -    Use Q,E to rotate on Z axis